nwaughachukwuma/ws-reqonet/README.md

 Whether to disable reconnection

-#### debugMode
+#### debug

 Type: `boolean`\
 Default: false

-Whether to run in debug mode which enables console.log output
+Whether to run in debug mode which enables logging to dev tools

 ### Events